 Wow, wow, wow!!
 That is what I call cloisonné!! a contact for Gocha email@example.com

 Why do you need a hard flux?
-Your flux coat is laid down first on the metal of your choice.
-You want a hard flux which means it will not become fluid as quickly as you color layers that are applies later.
+Your flux is laid down first on the metal of your choice.
+You want a hard flux which means it will not become fluid as quickly as you color layers of enamels that are applies later.
 This is specially important when using warm colors.

 Setting Your Enamels